 What can I see?

-Whilst most visitors start their day through Bell Gate and head into the centre of the Ha-ha bordered gardens, a small path slips off to the right, allowing you to explore the vast parkland.
+Whilst most visitors start their day through Bell Gate and head into the centre of the Ha-ha bordered gardens, take the grass path to the right as your approach the gardens, this gives you access to explore the vast parkland.

 Sights and Sounds

 As you venture through the parkland, it becomes clear how it compliments the grandeur of the gardens.
 Rather than existing as a separate entity, Lord Cobham had temples and monuments added to ensure the parkland served as an extension to his gardens.
 Some of these survive today.
 Highlights on your journey include: